Skip to main content

 Basic Settings:

-Path of input video/image sequence folder
+Path of input video/image sequence folder. leave '-' for stdin.

 -t TASK_ID, --task-id TASK_ID